tomas-light/cheap-di/packages/cheap-di/README.md

 ## <a name="how-to-use"></a> How to use

 The recommended way of using this package is using it with code transformers like `cheap-di-ts-transform`.
-Because in this way you will get the truly dependency injection:
+Because in this way you will get the true dependency injection:

+> Note:
+> You may wonder, why we use abstract classes?
+> - It is syntax analog of interface.
+>
+> But why don't we use interfaces?
+> - Because we need some unique "token" compatible with JavaScript, to be able to register and resolve implementations.
+You can't use TypeScript interface in runtime (because it doesn't exists in JavaScript), and you can use classes!
+>
+> Some another DI libraries use symbols to achieve that, but we don't see necessity to map somewhere symbols with implementations if we may use only classes everywhere.
+Less code -> less issues.

 ```ts
 abstract class Logger {